toposware/topos-community-fund/README.md

 ## 📋 How to apply

 >[!IMPORTANT]
->Application is a simple two-step process and needs to be executed in order:
+>Applying is a simple two-step process and needs to be executed in order:
 >1.
 Create a new issue using the [application template](https://github.com/toposware/topos-community-fund/issues/new?assignees=&labels=Grant+Application&projects=toposware%2Ftopos-community-fund&template=application_template.yml&title=%5BGrant+Application%5D%3A+%7BYOUR+PROJECT+TITLE%7D).
 Once you've filled in the template, submit the issue.
 >2.
 Fill in an [application form](http://buildersprogram.toposware.com/applicationform).
 You will need to include a link to the submitted issue.